aliahmadcse/Portfolio/README.md

 # Portfolio

 ## This is a responsive template for designing developer portfolio

 ## Libraries used

 - Bootstrap 4
 - Jquery
 - isotope for filtering projects
--
+- Magnific Popup